Analytic derivation of GW spectrum from bubble collisions in FLRW Universe: Introduction

-In this work, we extend the analytic bubble‑collision GW formula of Ref.\cite{Jinno:2016vai} from flat spacetime to an expanding FLRW Universe, under the thin‑wall and envelope approximation.\footnote{Related recent work investigates gravitational effects on bubble‑driven fluid profiles and acoustic GW production when the mean bubble spacing is a non‑negligible fraction of the Hubble radius~\cite{Jinno:2024nwb,Giombi:2025tkv}.
-These effects become especially relevant for finite‑width sound shells.} Throughout, we neglect the backreaction of the transition on the background expansion (i.e., the bubble energy density remains subdominant), but we fully include (i) the time‑dependent nucleation rate, (ii) a possible time‑dependent vacuum energy, and (iii) the effects of the scale factor on bubble growth and GW propagation.\footnote{A closely related study\cite{Zhong:2021hgo} also extends analytic formulas to an FLRW background.
-They find that flat‑spacetime assumptions can overestimate GW amplitudes for small $\beta/H$.
+In this work, we extend the analytic bubble-collision GW formula of Ref.\cite{Jinno:2016vai} from Minkovski spacetime to an expanding FLRW Universe, under the thin-wall and envelope approximation.\footnote{Related recent work investigates gravitational effects on bubble-driven fluid profiles and acoustic GW production when the mean bubble spacing is a non-negligible fraction of the Hubble radius~\cite{Jinno:2024nwb,Giombi:2025tkv}.
+These effects become especially relevant for finite-width sound shells.} Throughout, we neglect the backreaction of the transition on the background expansion (i.e., the bubble energy density remains subdominant), but we fully include (i) the time-dependent nucleation rate, (ii) a possible time-dependent vacuum energy, and (iii) the effects of the scale factor on bubble growth and GW propagation.\footnote{A closely related study\cite{Zhong:2021hgo} also extends analytic formulas to an FLRW background.
+They find that Minkovski assumptions can overestimate GW amplitudes for small $\beta/H$.
 Their analysis, however, implicitly adopts specific time dependences for the vacuum energy and nucleation rate.
-Moreover, their definition of $\alpha$ (vacuum‑to‑total energy ratio) is not tied to an explicit time slice, which becomes crucial when the transition duration approaches the Hubble time.} Our formulation is naturally expressed in conformal time and comoving coordinates; the resulting expressions closely parallel those in flat space, with physical lengths, times, and parameters replaced by their conformal counterparts.
+Moreover, their definition of $\alpha$ (vacuum-to-total energy ratio) is not tied to an explicit time slice, which becomes crucial when the transition duration approaches the Hubble time.} Our formulation is naturally expressed in conformal time and comoving coordinates; the resulting expressions closely parallel those in Minkovski spacetime, with physical lengths, times, and parameters replaced by their conformal counterparts.
 Importantly, we do not assume radiation domination: the formula applies to an arbitrary expansion history and to a generic nucleation history.